Confirm-Solutions/confirmlabs/README.md

   - `quarto preview`
 - Committing and pushing to the `main` branch will trigger an Actions workflow that will update the main website.
 	- You can watch that Actions workflow here: https://github.com/Confirm-Solutions/confirmlabs/actions

+## Paper publication checklist

+- put the latest draft in `papers/`.
+- put the latest version on arxiv.
+- share it widely!

 ## Writing checklist